sahilsinha240/Portfolio/content/pages/dashboard.md

         title: Superstore Analysis Dashboard
       - type: FeaturedItem
         title: HR Analysis Dashboard
-        text: >+
+        text: >
-          In this Powerbi dashboard I analyzes the company's HR details and also learns about Powerbi with the help of YouTube.
+          I used Powerbi dashboard to analyze the company's HR details and also to learn more about its features.
+I found YouTube to be a great resource to understand the workings of Powerbi and successfully implemented it for the HR Analysis.
+This analysis enabled us to gain valuable insights from the data and make informed decisions that have helped in improving our business operations.
         actions:
           - type: Button
             label: Github